Build A Standalone Image Processing System

-We transfer our specialized knowledge about optical design into the development of specialized optics, lenses, lighting, etc. When designing complex optical systems, we can adjust the system to our clients’ specific system needs and requirements.
+We transfer our specialised knowledge about optical design into the development of specialised optics, lenses, lighting, etc. When designing complex optical systems, we can adjust the system to our clients’ specific system needs and requirements.

-We are also able to develop the mechanical design for camera enclosures, specialized sensor integrations, machines and micromechanics (e.g. lenses, gears, etc.)
+We are also able to develop the mechanical design for camera enclosures, specialised sensor integrations, machines and micromechanics (e.g. lenses, gears, etc.)

 Finally, Qtechnology has a big network of suppliers for electronics and mechanical manufacturing of parts for both cameras and machines.